vickspanda/intercityexpress/README.md

 Username: admin
 Password: admin@123

-10. Also For Keeping the Feature to Download Ticket as PDF Live, you need to keep generatePDF.py in running state.
+10. Also For Keeping the Feature to Download Ticket as PDF Live, you need to keep generatePDF.py in running state:
    ```bash
    cd intercityexpress/process/
    sudo python3 generatePDF.py